 Jason is a senior research fellow at Auckland Bioengineering Institute.
 He brings significant expertise in development of engineering based methods for use in vision related applications, which has centered to date on simulation of light transport in the eye, measurement of the corneal surface, and image processing techniques for clinical diagnostics.

 Mehrdad has over 8 years’ research experience in computer vision and signal processing.
 Mehrdad received his PhD in Bioengineering from the University of Auckland.
-Mehrdad provides project leadership and is involved in technology development.
+Mehrdad provides project leadership and is involved in advanced technology development.

 Greg has a distinguished business career spanning more than 40 years.
 His roles have primarily been in venture investment, executive management, sales and business development, and corporate and professional governance.
 He has held posts on a number of key industry forums and received many international business awards.
 Greg has a passion for assisting and investing in disruptive technologies that address some of the world’s major challenges.